Environment

 Targets

-Water scarcity risk
+Water shortage risk

 • Control the water consumption increase rate below the sales growth rate